The Best Grass Seed of 2024 for Overseeding in Spring

 Types of Grass Seed

-There are a variety of grass seeds used in the United States, each of which thrives in a different region.
+Various grass seeds are used in the United States, each of which thrives in a different region.
 For example, grass seed that grows well in the Pacific Northwest may not grow in southern climates.
-In general, more cool-season grasses are grown from seed than are warm-season grasses.
+In general, more cool-season grasses are grown from seed than warm-season grasses.
 Several warm-season grasses, such as St. Augustine, are propagated by plugs rather than seeds, so overseeding is more common in regions with cool winters.

 • Fescue: Among the fastest-growing grasses, fescue features several types with various textures.
 It’s prized for its drought resistance and ability to withstand moderate traffic.
 It also grows in both sunny and shady spots.